zedlopez/ifm/Writing with Inform.md

 	The Hidden Alcove is east of the Debris Room.

 These two sentences are not contradictory: Inform allows them both, simply accepting that the world is more complicated than it first assumed.
-There are relatively few situations where Inform has to make educated guesses, but when it does, it tries always to follow Occam's Razor by constructing the simplest model world consistent with the information in the Source text.
+There are relatively few situations where Inform has to make educated guesses, but when it does, it tries always to follow Occam's Razor by constructing the simplest model world consistent with the information in the source text.

 We can even explicitly make a route which turns around as it leads between two rooms: